ButterickJoe/Two_Sex_Time_Varying_MultiState_Kinship/README.md

 2) If one wishes the distribution of kin "dist_output == TRUE", then for each year we have

 kin numbers by age and stage of kin, and for each age of Focal.

+# Two_Sex_Time_Varying_MultiState_Kin_

+Implements the above exactly the same, however does not need to call functions from other files -- all functions inculded in one
+(very very long) script